decretist/Dissertation/Chapter4/chapter4.md

 words is to note that in a given language, function words constitute a closed class, while content words constitute an open class.
-Language-speaking communities can and do make up new adjectives, nouns, verbs all the time; content words are therefore an open class that can be added to at will.
+Language-speaking communities can and do make up new adjectives, nouns, and verbs all the time; content words are therefore an open class that can be added to at will.
 But new prepositions and conjunctions are almost never added to a language.
 Their usage changes very slowly over time, if it changes at all, and function words are